 Conclusion of the Tufted Puffin survey research findings.
 We head to James Island, looking for more marine life on the way, and then enjoy our lunch and a brief hike!

 Lunch on James Island (students can specify dietary needs on student registration form).

 All lunches are served with fresh, local, and healthy ingredients.

 Lunch will be followed by a short island hike where students will take in the beauty of the island in a mindfulness practice and field journaling activity.

 Back aboard for experiential science lesson of the day: zoo/phyto plankton sampling and observations under a microscope!

 Exploration in search of marine life hanging around the area that day, this could be seals, sea lions, gray whales, humpback whales, Bigg's orcas, sea birds, eagles, eagle nest, osprey, etc. All Be Whale Wise and federal regulations are followed during any marine mammal sighting.*

-Head back to Skyline Marina for a short group recap, and journal reflections from the day.
+Head back to Skyline Marina for a short group recap, discuss advocay, write a few action letters, and journal reflections from the day.

-Other places we may visit include: The Whale Museum, Friday Harbor, Orca Survey and Outreach Center by Center for Whale Research, Friday Harbor, Sucia Island, Matia Island, Waldron Island, Vendovi Island, Bowman Bay, Coronet Bay, Deception Pass State Park, Cypress Island, Yellow Island, and much more!
+Other places we may visit include: Friday Harbor's Orca Survey and Outreach Center by Center for Whale Research, Sucia Island, Matia Island, Waldron Island, Vendovi Island, Bowman Bay, Coronet Bay, Deception Pass State Park, Cypress Island, Yellow Island, and much more!